thejsway/thejsway/manuscript/chapter21.md

   });
 ```

+!!! info

-> You might encounter JavaScript code that uses an object called `XMLHttpRequest` to perform HTTP operations.
+    You might encounter JavaScript code that uses an object called `XMLHttpRequest` to perform HTTP operations.
 This is a more ancient technique now replaced by `fetch()`.

 ### Under the hood: promises